Terms of Service

 14. Force Majeure

-Neither party is liable for delays, failures, or costs caused by events beyond their reasonable control, including natural disasters, labor disputes, government actions, pandemics, or CLIENT-related delays.
+Neither party is liable for delays caused by events beyond reasonable control, including natural disasters, labor disputes, pandemics, or CLIENT-related delays.

 15. Project Deliverables